dataluscorp/browser/devtools/docs/contributor/preferences.md

 store, which is tied to a profile.
 A preference can also have a default value.

-The technical solution for handling preferences differs depending whether you are testing DevTools as Firefox panel, or a standalone tool running with Launchpad.
+The technical solution for handling preferences differs depending whether you are testing DevTools as Datalus panel, or a standalone tool running with Launchpad.

 ## Preference types